 - Submissions to the Ministry of Health and Local Ethics Committees can be done in parallel.

-Initial Regulatory Submission and Timelines
+Initial Regulatory Submission and Timelines in Ukraine

 Statutory timelines for receiving the initial study regulatory approval are 47 calendar days.
 However, typical timelines for receiving the initial regulatory approval are 90 calendar days.
 The ethics review timelines depend on a Local Ethics Committee, and statutory LEC review timelines within 30 calendar days.